 Ducklings were the cutest of all.
 Such a joy to watch them swimming happily in the big tub that substituted for a natural pond.
 Grandma used to chop up cockles into small pieces and fed them to those little fluffy things and they grew up fast …..

-But some of the ducklings would turn out to be males – male ducks are called “drakes” – the adult ones made little noise, something like a person who had a bad sore throat and lost his voice.
+But some of the ducklings would turn out to be males (these are called “drakes”).
 The ratio of male-to-female ducks was like 1:20, or so I felt.
 Why ?
 I dunno lah